MollyAdamsson/Howtotrainyourdog/README.md

 * ### Destination form

-* When a user Wants to sign up to the course nad they click the button which say 'Let's get started!', the user will be sent to a page which will thank them for joining.
+* When a user Wants to sign up to the course and they click the button which say 'Let's get started!', the user will be sent to a page which will thank them for joining.
 * The page will then provide the user with a button that will send them to the home page if they click on it.
 * A user can only reach this page if they sign up to the course